 Bias tape is sold in packages at the fabric store, but lately I have really enjoyed making my own.
 It’s especially satisfying once you learn the continuous method to cut the fabric into bias strips.
-You can get yards of bias tape out of a fat quarter with this method, and you only have to sew two seams!
-Watch the video below or on YouTube here to see how that’s done, or head to this post for written instructions.
+You can get yards of bias tape out of a fat quarter with this method, and you only need to sew two seams!
+You’ll also need a ruler, fabric marker, scissors and an iron.
+Watch the video below or on YouTube here to see how that’s done, scroll below for written instructions.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 All affiliate links are identified with (affiliate link) after the link or a commissions earned statement above the link(s).

-I just got some of these Clover bias tips (affiliate link) and I love how they help me quickly iron my cut strips into folded bias binding.
+I have some of these Clover bias tips (affiliate link) and I love how they help me quickly iron my cut strips into folded bias binding.

 How to Sew Double Fold Bias Tape